|Click Image For Full-Size Version|

 Learning Information Services Background

 The Learning Information Services (LIS) specification is the definition of how systems manage the exchange of information that describes people, groups, memberships, courses and outcomes within the context of learning.
-The LIS v2.x specification supersedes the IMS GLC Enterprise Services v1.0 specification.
+The LIS v2.x specification supersedes the 1EdTech GLC Enterprise Services v1.0 specification.
 The LIS specification is based on the aggregation of the Person Management, Group Management, Membership Management, Course Management, Outcomes Management and the Bulk Data Exchange Management Services specifications.
 The LIS v2.0 can be implemented using both a Web Services infrastructure (based upon a SOAP http transport mechanism) and the Lightweight Directory Access Protocol (LDAP).
 An implementation is not required to support each and every service.
 Neither is an implementation required to support each and every operation.
 Interoperability is best defined through the use of a Domain Profile.
 This specification includes such a profile for Higher Education.
 Interoperability is supported between systems that implement the same profile.
 The LIS documentation consists of:

 - The LIS Specification - describes how the LIS is composed using its six component services;